Information Centre

 - Renal failure

-Side effect and symptom support
+Side effect support

 Please read the patient information leaflet provided in your medicine pack to find out about other side effects.